“One martini is alright. Two are too many, and three are not enough.” – James Thurber

 I chill everything beforehand.
 As a matter of fact, there’s a part of our freezer reserved for drink equipment and glasses.

 - I carefully measure and pour the ingredients into the chilled cocktail shaker which has been filled half full of ice cubes.

 - I insert the stirring spoon between the ice and the walls of the shaker and stir a total of thirty 180-degree motions.

-- I strain into a classic glass that’s been prepped by having a piece of lemon rind folded over and the pith side is rubbed along the rim of the glass.
+- It is strained into a classic glass that’s been prepped by having a piece of lemon rind folded over and the pith side is rubbed along the rim of the glass.

 - I take the same lemon rind, and between my thumb and forefinger I rub the two sides together so the oils drift down and rest on top of the cocktail.

 - I garnish it with a separate piece of lemon rind, and there you have it – perfection.